 We’re here to help residents and businesses, providing both face to face and online support.
 You choose what’s right for you.
 Talk to a trusted face in a local place at one of our Gateways or book a one to one video chat.
 For 24/7 support, check out our Better Off website which is an easy way to find out if you’re entitled to benefits and help you apply for them online.
-You can also find more details about help with the cost of living in the latest edition of Life in Salford.
+Get more information about help available on our Cost of Living section.

 We might not be able to solve all your problems but there are lots of ways for you to get help.
 Whether you’re worried about benefits, debt, financial assistance, housing, health or wellbeing, or just need help getting online, chat in confidence with one of our friendly advisors.

 Coffee and chat sessions in the Gateways and some libraries

 Need help?
 Come along to one of our coffee and chat sessions in the Gateways.
 Talk to a trusted face in a local place.

 No appointment necessary.
 Just drop into your local Gateway anytime between 10am and 2pm, on the day outlined below.
 Enjoy a free brew and talk to a friendly council advisor plus there are usually representatives from our partner organisations in the city such as Citizen’s Advice and housing associations.

 Whether you have questions about Universal Credit, your business rates bill, where to turn in a financial emergency, how to make your money go further, stop smoking or get online, we and our partner organisations can help you.